-Households currently near retirement represent the last generation of workers to enjoy widespread DB pension coverage.
-As illustrated in Figure 4, among households covered by workplace retirement benefits, a majority (60 percent) of older households age 55-64 are covered by a DB pension.
-In contrast, younger households are half as likely to have a DB pension-31 percent for age 25-34 and 32 percent for age 35-44.
+Households currently near retirement represent the last generation of workers to enjoy widespread DB pension coverage, and as the Baby Boom generation continues to retire, the share of near-retirement households with DB pensions continues to decline, as illustrated in Figure 4.
+Among households covered by workplace retirement benefits, a majority (57 percent) of older households age 55-64 are covered by a DB pension.
+This age group saw a 3 percentage point decline in coverage since 2010.
+Younger households are half as likely to have a DB pension than older households-29 percent for age 25-34 and 30 percent for age 35-44.

-This trend has had profound implications for the retirement income security of working households.
+This trend away from DB plans has had profound implications for the retirement income security of working households.
 When the federal law creating 401(k) plans was originally passed in 1978, they were intended to supplement-not replace-DB pensions.
-These 401(k) plans have the advantage of portability and immediate vesting of benefits, compared to traditional DB pensions in which workers usually must wait several years to vest, and where benefits are tied to a single employer or group of employers.
+These 401(k) plans have the advantage of portability and faster vesting of benefits, compared to traditional DB pensions in which workers usually must wait several years to vest, and where benefits are tied to a single employer or group of employers.
 However, it is widely recognized that 401(k)s also expose workers to a host of risks that they are ill-equipped to bear as individuals: inadequate contributions, poor investment choices, financial market volatility, and outliving their retirement savings.